vitercik/120notes/_sources/chapter2.md

 In other words, even if you tested positive, you only have a 50-50 chance of being sick!
 This surprising fact is called the “false positive paradox.”

-Another way to express the true-positive rate is via Bayes’ rule:
+Another way to express this probability is via Bayes’ rule:

 \begin{align*}